How to identify a single phase or 3-phase power supply

 5: Point, Click, Send

-The camera on your smartphone is a wonderful tool.
+The camera on your smartphone is an excellent tool.
 Take a photo of either your;

 • Electrical switchboard/ fuse box.